Solar power in Utah: Usage and production

 Utah's energy consumption consists of both fossil fuels and renewable resources.
 In 2009, residents, business and industries combined, consumed approximately 27,411 gigawatt-hours (GWh) of electricity; 0.01% of which was solar generated.
 Of the total energy produced, 1090 e12BTU, in 2009 a fraction of 0.1% was solar generated.

 Solar energy production via residential net-metering has increased steadily since 2008.
 From 2008 to 2009, the number of households participating in the program grew fivefold, placing Utah 18th, in the country.

 According to Utah Governor Herbert's 10-Year Strategic Energy Plan, 72% of crude oil used in transportation, comes from out of state sources; pursuance of clean technology for nontraditional fuels is "critical to [Utah's] economy, air quality and quality of life".

 Photovoltaics

+Campuses and research

+Utah’s public universities have expanded campus- and portfolio-scale solar procurement alongside research on grid integration and electrified transport.
+The University of Utah entered into a power-purchase agreement for the Castle Solar Project, a 40-MWac facility in Emery County that began construction in 2021 and contributes a significant share of the university’s electricity mix.
+In 2024 the Elektron Solar Project in Tooele County reached commercial operation; the project supplies power to several Utah customers, enabling Utah Valley University to meet about 92% of its campus electricity use with renewable energy.

+At Weber State University, a donor-funded, solar-powered “W” lighting installation was unveiled in 2023, reflecting a broader campus sustainability program and drawing public discussion about lighting impacts and monitoring.

+Utah institutions also contribute to solar technology and integration research.
+The National Renewable Energy Laboratory (NREL) has funded multi-year awards to accelerate lower-cost, higher-efficiency cadmium-telluride PV manufacturing through the Cadmium Telluride Accelerator Consortium, supporting supply-chain and cost-reduction efforts that benefit Southwestern solar deployment, including in Utah.
+In parallel, Utah State University’s ASPIRE Engineering Research Center tests wireless in-road EV charging in Logan as a pathway to integrating more renewable electricity into transportation energy use.

 Solar farms

 Many utility-scale (larger than about 2 MW) solar farms have been constructed in western Utah since 2015, servicing consumers in Utah and adjacent states.
 The 240 MW Escalante Solar Project adjacent to Milford Wind in Beaver County is the largest facility as of year 2019.